ChrisPritchard/DungeonRaider/README.md

 - Movement using Astar search
 - Primitive lighting, using a distance algoritm and shading

-The prototype makes use of two libraries that I wrote, <https://github.com/ChrisPritchard/fsharp-gamecore> and <https://github.com/ChrisPritchard/astar-search>.
-Both are on nuget (which is how they are referenced), and their code is available under unilicense.
-This project as a whole is available under unilicense.

-## Status

 At present, this prototype is going to be left as is.
 The game kind (top down action RPG) is not really what I want to make going forward, it was more of a coding experiment and a stress test of my evolving monogame wrapper (fsharp-gamecore).

 Possible next steps if I was to continue would be: